SimplyStaking/panic/README.md

 # PANIC Monitoring and Alerting for Blockchains

-**DISCLAIMERS**:
-- Don't allow public access to PANIC UI as it might contain sensitive information about your infrastructure.
+**DISCLAIMER**: Don't allow public access to PANIC UI as it might contain sensitive information about your infrastructure.
 UI authentication is still to be developed.

 ![PANIC Banner](./docs/images/PANIC_BANNER.png)

 PANIC is an open source monitoring and alerting solution for Cosmos-SDK, Substrate and Chainlink based nodes by [Simply VC](https://simply-vc.com.mt/).
-The tool was built with user friendliness in mind, and comes with numerous features such as phone calls for critical alerts, a UI Dashboard, a Web-UI installation process and Telegram/Slack commands for increased control over your alerter.
+The tool was built with user friendliness in mind and comes with numerous features, such as phone calls for critical alerts, a UI Dashboard, a Web based installation process and Telegram/Slack commands for increased control over your alerter.